DavorPavits/DavorPavits/README.md

 - 👀 I’m interested in software development.
 - 📫 davorpavits@gmail.com
 - 😄 Pronouns: He/ Him
-- ⚡ Fun fact: I drink too much coffee and spleep much more.
+- ⚡ Fun fact: I drink too much coffee.

 <!---
 DavorPavits/DavorPavits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.